Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Collision-induced absorption

-Here, we assess the effect of collision-induced absorption (CIA) relative to the opacities of dominant molecular species.
+Here, we assess the effect of CIA relative to the opacities of dominant molecular species.
 The available CIA pairs relevant for the high-temperature conditions in HRE atmospheres are H$_2$–H$_2$, H$_2$–H, and H$_2$–He.
 The collision line-lists of other dominant gases, e.g. CO$_2$-CO$_2$, have no experimental or theoretical support in the temperature range of interest.
 CIA scales primarily with pressure, in contrast to the opacities of triatomic molecules such as H$_2$O, CO$_2$, and SO$_2$ that show stronger response to temperature.

-As shown in Sec. \ref{results:atmo_struc:opac_and_thermal}, the photospheres are located at low pressure (typically in the $\sim 10^{-1}$–$10^{-6}$ bar range) for any combination of $z$, \logvmf, and \fOtwo.
-These altitudes are well above the pressure levels ($\sim 1-100$ bar) at which CIA opacities become comparable to molecular opacities.
+As shown in Sec. \ref{results:atmo_struc:opac_and_thermal}, the photospheres are located at low pressure (typically in the $\sim 10^{-1}$–$10^{-6}$ bar range) for any combination of \metal, \logvmf, and \fOtwo.
+These altitudes are well above the pressure levels at which CIA opacities become comparable to molecular opacities ($\sim 1-100$ bar).
 At such high pressures, HRE atmospheres can reach temperatures of $\sim 3000$ K, for which even the high-temperature CIA line lists are currently unavailable.
 As a result, our model cannot self-consistently include CIA effects under these conditions.
-However, given the relatively grey nature of CIA opacity in the infrared, we expect their primary effect to be a general greying of the spectrum in the wavelength range where most energy transport occurs (i.e., at infrared wavelengths corresponding to $T \sim 3000$ K).
+However, given the relatively grey nature of CIA opacity in the infrared, we expect their primary effect to be a general greying of the spectrum in the wavelength range where most energy transport occurs (i.e. at infrared wavelengths corresponding to $T \sim 3000$ K).
 Consequently, CIAs are unlikely to significantly affect the radiative transfer in atmospheres that are already optically thick due to strong absorbers like CO$_2$, SO$_2$, and especially H$_2$O.

-To test this hypothesis, we performed simulations for a \logvmf = 0, \dIW{-6} atmosphere at both $z = 0$ and $z = 1$, including CIA contributions from H$_2$–H$_2$ and H$_2$–He.
-The results (Fig. \ref{fig:cia}) confirm that the effect of CIA is negligible at both \tirr = 2500 K and 1500 K, with no appreciable difference from previous runs.
-This specific choice of tested parameters corresponds to the part of the parameter space were we expect CIAs to be most pronounced, i.e. H$_2$-rich atmospheres.
+To test this hypothesis, we performed simulations for a \logvmf = 0, \dIW{-6} atmosphere at both \metal=0 (SOLAR) and \metal=1 (VIBSE), including CIA contributions from H$_2$–H$_2$ and H$_2$–He.
+The results (Fig. \ref{fig:cia}) confirm that the effect of CIA is negligible at both \tirr = 2500 K and 1500 K. This specific choice of \logvmf=0 and \dIW{-6} corresponds to the part of the parameter space were we expect CIAs to be most pronounced, i.e. H$_2$-rich atmospheres.